eloqdata/eloqsql/README.md

 ## Run with EloqCtl
 EloqCtl is the cluster management tool for EloqSQL.

-To deploy an EloqKV cluster in production, download [EloqCtl](https://www.eloqdata.com/downloadeloqctl) and follow the [deployment guide](https://www.eloqdata.com/eloqsql/quick-start-ha).
+To deploy an EloqSQL cluster in production, download [EloqCtl](https://www.eloqdata.com/downloadeloqctl) and follow the [deployment guide](https://www.eloqdata.com/eloqsql/quick-start-ha).

 ---

 ## Run with Tarball
-Download the EloqKV tarball from the [EloqData website](https://www.eloqdata.com/download/eloqsql).
+Download the EloqSQL tarball from the [EloqData website](https://www.eloqdata.com/download/eloqsql).

 Follow the [instruction guide](https://www.eloqdata.com/eloqsql/install-from-binary) to set up and run EloqSQL on your local machine.